-Mr. Spoon, age 43, has been President since September 9, 1993 and Chief Operating Officer of the Company and a Director of the Company since May 9, 1991 and is a member of the Executive and Finance Committees of the Board.
+Mr. Spoon, age 44, has been President since September 9, 1993 and Chief Operating Officer of the Company and a Director of the Company since May 9, 1991 and is a member of the Executive and Finance Committees of the Board.
 Mr. Spoon has served in various capacities with the Company since joining in 1982 as Vice President for business development and planning.
-He is Chairman of the Board of Trustees of the Norwood School and a Director of the National Museum of Natural History.
+He is a Director of the National Museum of Natural History.